 Moving to a new city is always overwhelming.
 By default, your to-do list just keeps growing and growing without you even trying!
-You need to find out where to do your groceries, how to move around, learn your new address, explore your surroundings, maybe you need to open a new bank account
+You need to find out where to do your groceries, how to move around, learn your new address, explore your surroundings, maybe you need to open a new bank account⊠the list seems to be endless!
+And with so many things to do, itâs hard to know where to begin, so we wanted to help you out. đ Here are 4 things you need to do as soon as you get off the plane in Vancouver:

 1- Get your Compass Card: This one is a literal MUST-DO when you get off the plane, no kidding!
 The compass card is basically the card that you need to move around in the transit system in Vancouver.
-It’s a credit-card-sized card that usually looks like this 👇
+Itâs a credit-card-sized card that usually looks like this đ

 There are multiple ways to get one, but the easiest one is to get it from the Compass Vending Machines that you can find at the YVR Skytrain (subway) station.
 This will help you a lot!
-Especially because it’s really common for international students to go directly to their accommodation once they arrive at the airport.
-If your accommodation is not close to a Skytrain station, oh man, you can have a hard time getting your card! 😅
+Especially because itâs really common for international students to go directly to their accommodation once they arrive at the airport.
+If your accommodation is not close to a Skytrain station, oh man, you can have a hard time getting your card! đ

-The process to get your card won’t take you more than 2 minutes.
+The process to get your card wonât take you more than 2 minutes.
 The card itself costs 6 CAD to get + whatever added value you want to deposit in it (credit to move around).
 Take into consideration that the current fare for riding any service in the Vancouver area is $2.50 CAD for an adult for 1 zone (using the card).
 However, if you think you are going to move around a lot using the public transit system (and you probably will, especially if you don't live in Downtown), the most convenient thing to do is to buy a monthly pass.
 This will allow you to ride the transit system as many times as you like without charging you any more fees, as long as you travel within the number of zones you bought your pass for.
 You can find a map of the zones in the Accommodation 101 article.

 Note: one last thing!
-In Vancouver, once you use your compass card, you have 90 minutes of free transfers without paying any extra fees. 😉
+In Vancouver, once you use your compass card, you have 90 minutes of free transfers without paying any extra fees. đ

 2- Get a SIN Number: The SIN number (Social Insurance Number) is a 9 digit number that you need to get in order to work in Canada or to have access to Government programs and benefits and it's also used for income reporting purposes.
 Therefore, we recommend you to keep it safe and not share it with anyone unless necessary (like with your employer, for example).
-A SIN number can be used for identity theft and we are sure you wouldn’t be happy about that đŸ˜±.
+A SIN number can be used for identity theft and we are sure you wouldnât be happy about that đ±.

 There are multiple ways for you to get your Social Insurance Number.
 Either in person, via mail or online, although most people prefer to do it in person as you can usually get your SIN number right away.
 This process is completely free.